spotinst/help/src/docs/ocean-cd/getting-started/rollout-entities/verification-template.md

 * Metric.Failure.Limit: The maximum number of times the measurement is allowed to fail before the entire metric is considered failed.
 The default is 0.
 * Metric.Consecutive.Error.Limit: The maximum number of times the measurement is allowed to fail in succession before the metric is considered failed.
 The default is 4.
 * Metric.Initial.Delay: The time it takes to start the metric measurements.
 * Provider: The name of the monitoring tool you chose for the metric.
-Currently supported: Prometheus, NewRelic, DataDog, Cloudwatch, Web Analysis and Job Analysis.
+Currently supported: Prometheus, NewRelic, DataDog, Cloudwatch, Web Analysis, Job Analysis and Jenkins.
 For more information see [Verification Providers](ocean-cd/getting-started/rollout-entities/verification-provider).

 ## What’s Next?